All-Day Battery Life Tips

 - Lock your phone (hit the power button) after you start recording.
 Slopes will go into the background and save power by not having to constantly update the info on-screen.

-- You can turn off cellular data (Settings app -> Cellular) for the biggest battery savings.
+- You can turn off cellular data (Settings app → Cellular) for the biggest battery savings.
 Don't use Airplane mode though as it will reduce GPS accuracy.

 We're always testing battery consumption and aim for reasonably real-world metrics.
-During most recent tests the iPhone app used an average of 7% battery life per hour.
+During most recent tests, the iPhone app used an average of 7% battery life per hour.
 During these tests we quit background-fetching apps like Facebook before hitting the mountain, but left WiFi/Cellular/Bluetooth on.

 If you're using an Apple Watch Series 7 or earlier, the biggest tip here is to keep your phone on you.
 The Apple Watch is smart and will use your phone's GPS if it is nearby and you have Bluetooth on, which saves your Watch's battery and lets it focus on running the heart rate sensor.
 Using your Watch's GPS alone you can expect ~6hrs of battery life, but with your phone on you you'll see all-day battery life.